Head and Shoulders Chart Pattern

 - Volume and the Head and Shoulders Pattern

 Watch the Head and Shoulders Video and the Inverse Head and Shoulders Video.
-The Head and Shoulders chart pattern is a heavily used and quite profitable charting pattern, giving easily understood buy and sell signals.
+The Head and Shoulders chart pattern is a heavily used charting pattern, giving easily understood potential buy and sell signals.

 The chart of Home Depot (HD) below shows a Head and Shoulders pattern: